 "I've never been able to afford our conference, so I have always attended based on our volunteer scholarship."

 - offer shirts in both men's and women's cuts as well as a wide range of sizes for both.
 Provide a sizing chart from the shirt manufacturer.
 Have the shirt ready with the attendee's name tag or in their swag bag to avoid anxiety around publically stating tshirt sizes.

 - if you are providing any meals or snacks, provide food options for those with special diets and allergies.
 Offer a choice for diet/allergies with an "other" option they can fill in.
 If you are unsure if the food you are providing works for your attendee(s), email them and verify before you put your food order in.
-If you cannot accomodate them, offer to refund the portion of their ticket that covers their meals so they can purchase their own food.
+If you cannot accommodate them, offer to refund the portion of their ticket that covers their meals so they can purchase their own food.

 - if you are not providing meals or snacks, create a list of restaurants close to the venue that provide vegetarian/vegan/kosher/gluten-free, etc options